 A healthy diet is all about balance.
 I’m not telling you to stop eating naan, roti, chapati or paratha.
 For a South Asian diet, I think the biggest imbalance is that we eat a lot of carbohydrates, so we need to try to reduce that amount.

-- Meat is the hardest protein to digest, of which Beef is one of the hardest meats to digest.
-So, you may want to spread it out, not eat it 7 days in a row and reduce your portion size.
-Try some alternatives like lighter meats or even better vegetarian options like beans, lentils, peas and tofu.
+• Meat is the hardest protein to digest, and Beef is one of the hardest meats to digest.
+So, you may want to spread it out, not eat it seven days in a row, and reduce your portion size.
+Try some alternatives like lighter meats or even better vegetarian options like beans, lentils, peas, and tofu.

 While buffets and banquets make it all-too-easy to pile your plate high and go back for more, and with South Asian meals tending to include calorie-rich rice, grains and potatoes, portion control is the key to eating a healthy amount of food each day.